 Demand for urology NPs is growing across all settings.
 The structural drivers:

-Rising kidney stone incidence: The prevalence of kidney stones in the US has approximately doubled since the 1970s, affecting roughly 11% of men and 6% of women (NIDDK).
-Stone disease is one of the highest-volume ambulatory urology conditions.
-NPs manage stone follow-up, metabolic evaluation, and preventive counseling independently.
+Rising kidney stone incidence: Kidney stone prevalence in the US has risen substantially over recent decades.
+Scales and colleagues, analyzing NHANES 2007–2010 data for the Urologic Diseases in America project, found an overall prevalence of 8.8% – 10.6% among men and 7.1% among women – a marked increase over the earlier NHANES III cohort.
+Stone disease is one of the highest-volume ambulatory urology conditions, and NPs manage stone follow-up, metabolic evaluation, and preventive counseling independently.

 Expanded OAB and pelvic floor management: Growing awareness of overactive bladder and female pelvic floor disorders has expanded the pool of patients seeking urological care – a shift that many systems address by deploying NPs in dedicated voiding dysfunction and female pelvic medicine clinics.